lebogang187/google_homepage/README.md

-In this project I will attempt to build google's homepage through demonstrating my basic html, css and javascript skills
+In this project I will attempt to build google's homepage through demonstrating my basic html, css skills